What is a Brokerage account

 You can have multiple brokerage accounts.
 Roth IRA and 401(k) accounts have some restrictions on the amounts that can be transferred in them.
 However, a regular brokerage account has no such limit.
 You can transfer funds in and out of the brokerage account easily.
 You can make an online transfer from your regular bank account or write a check to make a transfer to the brokerage account.

 Brokerage accounts can be self directed or managed.
 Managed portfolio accounts charge an annual advisory fee on account balances.
 Self-directed accounts only charge fees for trading and may have some minimum balance requirements.
+A lot of brokerages don’t charge any commissions for trades and make money when they direct trades to market makers.

 There are many discount brokerage options to choose from.